 - Additional funding for school libraries through the American Book Drive

-Please visit the Impact section of our website to see stories, testimonials, and videos that highlight the incredible impact of Ed Foundation-funded programs, on all of our students.
+Please visit the Programs to see the currently funded programs and the Impact section of our website to see stories, testimonials, and videos that highlight the incredible impact of Ed Foundation-funded programs, on all of our students.

 2018: Santa Monica Education Foundation